Rani1303/Gesture_Refactor_and_Integration/README.md

 4. **Download the pre-trained model**

     Ensure you have the `Final_Model.h5` file in the project directory.
-If not, download it from the Kaggle repository and place it in the project directory.
+If not, download it from the github repository and place it in the project directory.

 ### Running the Application